homiedopie/beberlei.de/drafts/201303_doctrine_repositories.rst

 with some alternative approaches, because I have seen Anne's approach multiple times in different projects and think it can be approved upon alot.

-The problems I see with the approach outlined are:
+The problems with the approach outlined are:

 - The Repository API does not hide implementation details of the ORM, the QueryBuilder API is returned to the client code.
 This might seen